 There’s something invigorating about exploring a new place for the first time.
 You can often get a good impression of whether or not you like it within minutes of arriving.
 If you get a warm welcome, the better chance of a good outcome.
 When we first arrived in Scotland through Glasgow, we loved it the minute our driver started interacting with us.
 Although we could barely decipher what he was saying, his demeanour was friendly and his face smiling.
 After spending a quick and busy 48 hours we picked up our rental from Arnold Clark and off we went exploring some more of the country.
 Glasgow is often overshadowed by Scotland’s capital, Edinburgh, but it is quickly becoming known as a culinary and cultural mecca in its own right, with some of the best curry joints in the United Kingdom and so many great museums (with free entry) how could it not.
 For more on Glasgow and where to eat, click here.

-After asking Visit Scotland for some pointers and doing a bit of research, we came up with an itinerary for our road trip, a lot of it based on castles we wanted to see.
+After asking Visit Scotland for some pointers and doing a bit of research, we came up with a 10 day itinerary for our Scotland road trip, a lot of it based on castles we wanted to see.
 From Glasgow head to Inveraray, home of Inveraray Castle, also known as Shrimpy’s castle on the British series, Downton Abbey.
 We were there during the off season so the castle was closed but we were able to tour the grounds and take pictures of the majestic structure with its black and grey turrets.
 During the regular season, they give tours and serve high tea.

 Continuing on to Oban you can visit the Oban Distillery, make sure to call ahead for tour times.
 We were quickly informed that they had a winter schedule in place and we had missed the tour.
 The town has a few good pubs, we opted for the oldest and the most popular with locals, The Lorne.
 It’s exactly what you would expect from a Scottish pub, good beer on tap and pub fare.
 If you’re in the mood for a gourmet burger, head to Coast, owned by a young couple, the food is fresh and local.